UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Related Works

 \section{Related Works}

 \textbf{DUN-based image restoration}.
-DUNs~\cite{he2023degradation,he2025unfoldir} translate iterative optimization into trainable architectures, enabling effective modeling of low-level vision tasks such as deblurring\cite{mou2022deep}, super-resolution\cite{zhang2020deep}, and low-light enhancement\cite{he2025unfoldir}.
+DUNs~\cite{he2023degradation,he2025unfoldir} translate iterative optimization into trainable networks for low-level vision tasks such as deblurring\cite{mou2022deep}, super-resolution\cite{zhang2020deep}, and low-light enhancement\cite{he2025unfoldir}.
 Most DUNs adopt a proximal gradient scheme, combining a gradient descent step with a proximal operator.
-However, when applied to BIR, they face two major challenges: (\textit{i}) the degradation-specific design limits generalization to unknown degradations, and (\textit{ii}) the strong coupling between descent and proximal terms biases recovery toward low-frequency components, leading to over-smoothed results.
+However, when applied to BIR, they face two major challenges: (\textit{i}) degradation-specific designs limit generalization to unknown degradations, and (\textit{ii}) the strong coupling between descent and proximal terms biases recovery toward low-frequency components, yielding over-smoothed results.
 This highlights the need for degradation-agnostic DUNs that preserve fine structural details.

 \textbf{Prior-guided image restoration}.
 Image priors are crucial for constraining solution spaces in restoration.
-Classical handcrafted priors, such as total variation \cite{chambolle2004algorithm,gao}, lack robustness under real‑world degradations, while deep generative priors from GANs \cite{he2023hqg,gao25,gao2025knowledge}, VAEs \cite{deng2022pcgan,GAO2024106513}, and diffusion models~\cite{yi2023diff,xia2023diffir,yi2025diff} capture richer natural statistics and yield realistic results.
+Classical handcrafted priors, such as total variation \cite{chambolle2004algorithm}, lack robustness under real‑world degradations, while deep generative priors from GANs \cite{he2023hqg}, VAEs \cite{deng2022pcgan}, and diffusion models~\cite{yi2023diff,xia2023diffir} capture richer natural statistics and yield realistic results.
 However, these priors can be misled by heavily degraded inputs, leading to false restoration.
-A promising direction is to couple degradation‑aware modeling with generative priors, enabling texture‑preserving restoration with data fidelity.
-Following this, our UnfoldLDM integrates latent diffusion priors into a degradation‑aware DUN, effectively addressing the above issues.
+A promising direction is to couple degradation‑aware modeling with generative priors, enabling texture‑preserving restoration while maintaining data fidelity constraints.
+Following this direction, our UnfoldLDM integrates latent diffusion priors into a degradation‑aware DUN, effectively addressing the above issues.

+\textbf{Diffusion models for image restoration.} Pixel-space diffusion approaches such as IR-SDE~\cite{luo2023image} and GSAD~\cite{jinhui2023global} achieve high visual quality but at substantial cost.
+Latent-space methods reduce this overhead: StableSR~\cite{wang2024exploiting} adapts pretrained Stable Diffusion with ControlNet for super-resolution, OSEDiff~\cite{wu2024one} achieves one-step blind SR via score distillation, and Reti-Diff~\cite{he2023reti} introduces Retinex-guided latent diffusion for illumination degradation.
+Despite their effectiveness, these methods lack explicit degradation modeling and apply priors without the iterative refinement inherent to optimization-based frameworks.
+Our UnfoldLDM bridges this gap by embedding a compact latent diffusion prior within a multi-stage degradation-aware DUN, where the prior is progressively conditioned on cleaner estimates across stages.